 Hull is waiting, something’s brewing, Feel it on the air; what’s coming?
 Potent, indescribable; Like anything is possible.

 A bell chimes out, the sound of hooves, Under pavements, over roofs.
 Whispers, whistles, float on high, A keening drone, a pensive sigh.
-A sense of hidden eyes, looking, What’s this alchemy that’s cooking?
+A sense of hidden eyes, looking.
+What’s this alchemy that’s cooking?
 Crates have started to appear,

 Adding to the atmosphere.